 Beautiful addition to any Christmas decor, and I love that you can easily dress up the sign by setting it next to some lovely Christmas embellishments!

 Merry Christmas & happy crafting!
 Hope this piece blesses your home and reminds you of the beauty and simplicity of this Christ-filled season!

-And if you do want to download the free printable to make this sign with the exact same lettering, you can grab it here from my Resource Library!
+And if you do want to download the free printable to make this sign with the exact same lettering, you can grab it here!

 22 Ways to Make Hospitality Easier & More Meaningful